 - 4 Principles that Build a Metrics-Driven Company

-Use data to drive the decisions you want to make in your business and remove much of the guesswork that can get you bogged down.
+Learn how to analyze data, and then how to use that insight to drive the decisions you make in your business.
+You’ll remove much of the guesswork that can get you bogged down.

-So, once you’ve decided to embrace data (woohoo), you need to understand which metrics are important to your brand.
+So, once you’ve decided to embrace data (woohoo), you need to understand which metrics are most important for your brand growth.

-There are a number of metrics to track, these include:
+There are a number of metrics you should be tracking for growth.
+These include:

 - Customer Cost Acquisition